 Back to top

 Perhaps the best known clinical studies are those that test new treatments.
-Before a new drug or treatment can be approved by the FDA, it has to go through three phases of clinical trials.
+Before a new drug or treatment can be approved by the U.S. Food and Drug Administration (FDA), it has to go through three phases of clinical trials.
 Most of the time, a clinical trial is designed to compare a new therapy with the best-known existing therapy for the disease being studied.
-When there is no proven treatment to use as a comparison, researchers are likely to compare the new drug with a placebo, which is a sugar pill or other inactive substance that has no treatment value but is made to look like the new drug in development.
+When there is no proven treatment to use as a comparison, researchers are likely to compare the new drug with a placebo, which is a sugar pill or other inactive substance that has no treatment value but made to look like the new drug in development.

 There are two types of Alzheimer's treatment trials:

-- Treatments aimed at slowing or stopping the disease.
-During this type of trial, new drugs designed to slow or stop Alzheimer's disease are tested.
-Some of the experimental drugs being tested in treatment trials represent entirely new ways of treating Alzheimer's.
+Treatments aimed at slowing or stopping the disease.
+During this type of trial, new drugs designed to slow or stop Alzheimer's are tested.
+Some of the experimental drugs being tested in treatment trials represent entirely new ways of treating the disease.
+Download the treatment trials’ PowerPoint presentations below.

 Diagnostic studies are vital to the advancement of Alzheimer's research because they identify which individuals to treat and provide doctors with a way to track whether a treatment is working.